 Modern Path Follows: Water Street, Leroy Place, North Street, Plank Road, NY 32, NY 300

 The planking of roads did not last long in the USA.
-There seem to be a number of reasons for the technology failing.
-The increased usage (due to popularity), combined with climate and terrain conditions made routine repair and maintenance unavoidable and expensive.
-The financial distress of the 1850s impacted on investments, and some say that the onset of the Civil War also impacted on the industry.
+There appear to be several reasons for the technology failing.
+The increased usage, due to popularity, combined with climate and terrain conditions, made routine repair and maintenance unavoidable and expensive.
+The financial distress of the 1850s affected investments, and some argue that the onset of the Civil War also impacted the industry.

 It is nice that this bit of Newburgh and Hudson Valley history lives on, at least in name.